Dr. Gary Tanchak, D.C.

 Verdict

 We all know about Theragun and their premium-grade products.
 They’re a household name in the industry.
-On the other hand, Achedaway is a stable brand that has a powerful device that does the job and doesn’t bleed you dry.
+On the other hand, Achedaway is a stable brand that has one of the most powerful massage guns that does the job and doesn’t bleed you dry.
 There are no bells and whistles here but it delivers what it promises.

 Unless you really need the Theragun with all its extra features, we’d go for the Achedaway Pro.